mbthales/compilador-cefet/README.md

 - You can create a variable with `var`.
 Ex:
   - `var test = "hello"`
-- To create a string, use quotation marks and not apostrophes
+- To create a string, use quotation marks and not apostrophes.
 - You have the option to use three functions:
   - mostrar: show on terminal
   - maiusculo: transform the string to uppercase